teiesti/anthem-next/res/manual/src/translate.md

 # Translation

-Anthem is primarily a translational tool - it transforms ASP programs into theories written in the syntax of first-order logic.
-Additional transformations within this syntax can sometimes produce theories whose classical models coincide with the stable models of the original program.

 ## The mini-gringo Dialect
 The mini-gringo dialect is a subset of the language supported by the answer set solver clingo.
 It has been extensively studied within the ASP literature as a theoretical language whose semantics can be formally defined via transformations into first-order theories interpreted under the semantics of here-and-there (with arithmetic).